tradecloud/tradecloud-docs-api-v2/order/buyer/receive-goods.md

 ### Send the delivery history by resending an order using the `/order` API

-Send the actual delivery schedule by setting the `lines.deliveryHistory` and updating the order using the `/order` API resource:
+Send the actual delivery schedule by setting the `lines.deliveryHistory` and updating the order using the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint:

 {% page-ref page="update.md" %}